louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 Lastly, opportunities can be found in the future space.
 Predicting future changes is based on trends or _PESTLE analysis_ that analyses political, environmental, social, technological and economic changes in the businesses domain.
 Working closely with univeristies conducting blue skies research can help organistaions to generate new innovative products to bring to market.

+####Giving examples, describe how acedemic economists, psychologists and sociologists have tried to __define the entrepreneur__?
+(25)

+Different appraoches exist to describing the entrepreneur.

+According to __economic theory__ the entrepreneur can be viewed as someone who coordinates different factors of production.
+The entrepreneur is recognised as a risk taker.
+Economists that have formualted theories on the entrepreneur include kerzner and schumpeter. _Kirzner_ describes an entrepreneur as one who is alert.
+By being alert an entrepreneur can notice market gaps and work to exploit these demands as a middle man.
+The kirzner approach is based on a lack of supply in an industry and an exploitation of _perfect knowledge_

+_Psychologists_ have offered a characteristic based approach to entrepreneurial recognition.
+Mclleland for instance outlined three competencies of an entrepreneur which are achievement, orientation and commitment.
+Other psychologists have suggested other theories such as _Friedman and roseman's_ theory of Type A and Type B as reason for entrepreneurial behaviour.
+Where type A's are restless, competitive and self-critical individual.This characteristic based approach however is not viewed as comprehensive as it is difficult to measure indidvidual traits.

+_Sociologists_ take the viewpoint that a characteristics based approach is inadequate and that other factors may affect an individuals propensity to partake in entrepreneurial behaviours.
+The areas that sociologists look at include the regions that the entrepreneur resides, for instance the south east of the UK is more likely to produce entrepreneurs than the midlands.
+Location can play a large role on entrepreneurial behaviour as the culture of that area.
+When clustered near those with similar intentions this increases success (Porter, 1990).
+Other areas assessed by sociologists include the ability to learn, the ability to deal with failure and gender.